 While the lifestyle market is still under criticism for its lack of innovation, the same can’t be said for the running shoe market.
-The past two years have seen some huge developments as more and more brands have caught up with the super shoe race, with 2024 culminating in a number of record-breaking races as well as world-stage events like the Paris Games.
-Such acts are hard to follow, and though there’s always a chance that new super shoe prototypes could hit the ground running this year, typical development cycles would suggest they won't make it to market just yet.
-With that said, 2025 is shaping up to offer a ton of mass-market options, with a number of mid-pack marathon options dropping alongside a new wave of super trainers to enhance non-race day action.
+The past two years have seen huge developments in making running shoes more lightweight than ever (hello adios Pro Evo 1!), as well as more experimental with midsole foams and various shaped carbon plates.
+Over that time, more brands have entered the super shoe race, with 2024 witnessing a number of record-breaking races as well as world-stage events like the Paris Games.
+Such acts are hard to follow, and with brands determining their development cycles in line with key events, it's likely we won't see anything revolutionary in 2025.
+With that said, there's always a chance we could spot a few new prototypes hit the ground.
+But running isn't just for the elite, and this year is shaping up to offer a ton of mass-market options too, with a number of mid-pack marathon shoes dropping alongside a new wave of super trainers to enhance non-race day action.
 Here are the running shoes we’re looking forward to testing out in 2025.

 Nike Vomero 18